 Subject: Hey Megan!
 The first update about projects arrived

-Since only the employees that are working in our Lithuanian office get to see each other on a regular basis, we organize get-togethers twice a year (we call these team-bonding events workations and you can read about it here).
+For us, we often send these types of emails before, during and after workations.
+MailerLite organizes get-togethers twice a year (we call these team-bonding events workations and you can read about it here).

-To inform everyone beforehand about the workation, we created a dedicated landing page using MailerLite
+To inform everyone beforehand about the workation, we create a dedicated landing page using MailerLite.

-After the workation was over, our CMO Ilma sent a feedback email where everyone could chime in and say what they liked and didn’t like about the program.
-The in-built editor feature to create surveys made it easy to gather feedback.
-All Ilma needed to do was drag the survey block into her newsletter when creating her template.
-She then added several open questions, a satisfaction score and a Thank You message as the outro.
+After the workation, our COO Ilma sends a request-for-feedback email where everyone chimes in about what they liked and didn’t like about the program.
+The in-built editor feature to create surveys makes it easy to gather feedback.
+Ilma just needs to drag the survey block into her newsletter and it’s ready to go.
+She can then add several open-ended questions, a satisfaction score and a Thank You message as the outro.

 Subject: How did you like the workation?

-Our Slack channel #birthday-wishes gets filled with cake and balloon emojis and funny GIFs every time on of our team members has a birthday, but it’s also nice to send a birthday email on their special day.
+It can also be about putting employees in the spotlight.
+Our Slack channel #birthday-wishes fills up with cake and balloon emojis and funny GIFs every time one of our team members has a birthday, but it’s also nice to send a birthday email on their special day.

 By using personalization, you can create a personalized text that shows their name (or even their age or interests if you want to get really creative).